Swabian Potato Salad

 Step 4: Right before serving, stir in the vegetable oil and chopped chives.
 Adjust the vinegar and salt to taste.
 Make sure not to add the vegetable oil any earlier as it will prevent the potatoes from absorbing the delicious dressing.

-Leftover Swabian potato salad can be stored in an airtight container in the fridge for 3-4 days.
+Leftover Swabian Potato Salad can be stored in an airtight container in the fridge for 3-4 days.
 You can enjoy the leftover potato salad cold or allow it to sit at room temperature for 5-10 minutes before serving.

 If you’d like to reheat the leftovers, you can microwave it in short bursts.
 I recommend heating it just enough to take the chill off, but not any longer as this can alter the texture of the potato salad.